cesame-pl/cesame/README.md

     - Implemented Unary Operators: !
     - Implemented Binary Operators: *, /, %, ++, --
 - Array (by Qian)
+- if-elif-else (by Teng)

 ## Work Remaining
-- **Timeline:** As soon as possible
+- **Timeline:**
+    - Before Apr 10th: Complete scanner, parser, and semantic checker.
+    - After Apr 10th: Codegen.
+- TODO:
+    - Restructure the program (we don't want to use main() as the entrance to the program)
+    - Shortcut for declaration and definition on the same line
     - Structures
-- Functions
+    - First-class Functions
     - Statements
-    - if Statements
         - for Statements
-- Codegen

 ## Functionalities